Taxation of Mutual Funds

 Cost Basis Methods: Average Cost Method, Specific Identification Method, FIFO Method

-Generally, the basis of mutual fund shares is equal to their cost + any load charges.
+The basis of mutual fund shares = their cost + any load charges.
 However, if the taxpayer exchanges shares for similar shares in the same fund family and the load charge is waived, either wholly or partially, then the amount waived must be applied to the exchanged fund shares and not the original shares if the exchange took place within 90 days of the initial purchase.
 So if you invest $1000 in a mutual fund and paid $80 for the load charge, then your basis would be $1080.
 However, if you exchange the shares for other shares in the same fund family within 90 days, and the mutual fund waived $50 of the load charge for the exchange because of the recent purchase of the shares, then $30 of the initial load charge would be added to the original purchase, while the remaining $50 would be added to the basis of the exchanged shares.
 So the basis of the original shares would be $1030 and the cost basis for the exchanged shares would be $1050.

 To calculate profit or loss, the taxpayer subtracts the basis in the shares from the redemption value.
 If the taxpayer purchased the shares all at one time, then there is generally no problem in calculating the basis.
 However, if the taxpayer acquired the shares at different times, and redeems some of the shares at different times, then a method must be selected that identifies which shares were sold so that profit or loss can be determined.